Dyzlol/Android-App/README.md

 ##Installation/Notes:
-Designed/Tested to work on my Nexus 6p (currently implemented on API 18) so mileage may vary
+- Designed/Tested to work on my Nexus 6p (currently implemented on API 18) so mileage may vary
+- Installation: Clone the Repository, Build the APK, Install the APK.
+If you need to be told how to do this, your in the wrong place.

 ##TODO: